Austria–Italy relations: History

 Austrian rule in northern Italy created the conditions in which Italian nationalism and Austrian interests clashed in the three Wars of Italian Independence between 1848 and 1866 ultimately leading to Italian victory.
 The Italian struggle against Austria is mentioned in the national anthem of Italy, written in 1847.
 Tensions remained throughout the 1870s as continued Austrian rule over Italian inhabited lands such as in Trentino and Istria, inflamed Italian nationalism which in turn threatened Austrian integrity; as a result the Austrians built further fortifications along the Italian border.
 In 1876, the Austrian Archduke Albrecht advocated a preventive war against Italy.

 Despite entering into the Triple Alliance of 1882 (along with Germany), areas of clashing interest remained.
 Italy's improving relations with France, Italian interests in the Balkans, and continuing nationalism among Italians within Austria-Hungary concerned leaders in Vienna.
 Italy's adherence to the Triple Alliance in the event of war was doubted and from 1903 plans for a possible war against Rome were again maintained by the Austrian general staff.
 Mutual suspicions led to reinforcement of the frontier and speculation in the press about a war between the two countries into the first decade of the twentieth century.
 As late as 1911 Count Franz Conrad von Hötzendorf, chief of the Austrian general staff, was advocating a military strike against Austria's supposed Italian allies.

-During World War I, Italy fought against Austria-Hungary despite their defensive alliance signed some decades earlier.
-By World War I's end, Italy emerged victorious and gained territories from Austria, incl.
-Trento, Brixen and Trieste, and border agreements were secured.
-During World War II, since 1943, Italian prisoners of war were among Allied POWs held in German POW camps operated in German-annexed Austria, such as Stalag XVIII-A.